 - While the tomato sauce comes to a bubble, using a wooden spoon, scrape up any fond from the bottom of the pan.

-- Add the diced tomatoes, kidney beans and water,
+- Add the diced tomatoes, kidney beans and water, and return the browned sausage to the pan.

 - Stir to combine.